Tonbandgerät

 Start Zero Data Zero ...
 Data Zero Extra Data Delim.

-pointer must therefor not be decoded to a zero but only be interpreted as a
+When decoding, the value pointed at by a 0xFF pointer must therefore not be decoded to a zero but only be interpreted as a

 another pointer.